tc-playground/flutter-playground/README.md

 ## Tool chain installation

 Hmmmm... well this was a little bit of an ordeal.
 The web is is your best  bet, but, here are some notes for a VSCode setup for linux (skip any you already may have done):

 1. __Install Java (EE)__

+    * Currently requires `Java8`.

 2. __Install Dart SDK__
     1. Install via __apt__: